grafana/explore-profiles/docs/sources/choose-a-view/index.md

 # Choose a view

-The available views in Explore Profiles correspond to how you move through your data: from wide to more specific.
+The available views in Explore Profiles correspond to how you move through your data: from broader to more specific.
 For example, you can start with **All services** and then move to **Profile types** or **Labels** for more specific views into your data.

 This matches the hierarchy of the [profiling data](../concepts/).